-EPISODE #24 POST COVID HAIR LOSS – recovering after fever, stress & immune dysregulation
+EPISODE #24 LET’S TALK ABOUT HAIR LOSS – recovering after fever, stress & healthy immune support

 - Published on: 14 September, 2020

 If you or someone you know has been experiencing unexplainable hair loss over the last few months, I’m going to dive RIGHT in to the underlying mechanisms and solutions that make the most sense to me from a mix of traditional, modern scientific, and Chinese medicine viewpoints.

 Ready?
 Let’s get juicy

 Let’s start with the most general explination that is widely accepted in the medical community: TELOGEN EFFLUVIUM.